benjiebob/SMALify/fitter_3d/README.md

 `python fitter_3d/optimise.py --mesh_dir example_meshes --scheme default --lr 1e-3 --nits 100`

 - For a more complicated (eg multi-stage) and fine tuned optimisation, add a custom .yaml file.
-See example_scheme.yaml for how it must be organised.
+See example_cfg.yaml for how it must be organised.
 This can then be called in optimise.py using:

-`python fitter_3d/optimise.py --mesh_dir example_meshes --yaml_src fitter_3d/example_scheme.yaml`
+`python fitter_3d/optimise.py --mesh_dir example_meshes --yaml_src fitter_3d/example_cfg.yaml`

+Note: Any args provided in example_cfg.yaml will overwrite args provided at the command line.

 ## Schemes